-This untraditional tzimmes is simply made with carrots, sweet potatoes and parsnips.
-Add in some dried figs or raisins and you have a side dish that is perfect for any occasion.
+This untraditional tzimmes recipe is simply made with carrots, sweet potatoes and parsnips.
+Add in some dried figs, dates or raisins, and you have a side dish that is perfect for any occasion.

 A tzimes, (tzimmes) is a Jewish side dish that comes in many versions.